garv-shah/brain/content/notes/School Subjects/Literature/The Penelopiad/Chapters/Chapter 1.md

 > Whose point of view is this told from and what is their motivation in telling this story?

-The introductory chapter is told from the point of view of Penelope, someone who has been neglected their whole life and now, only in death, has the will and ability to try and tell her story.
+The introductory chapter is told from the point of view of [[notes/School Subjects/Literature/The Penelopiad/Penelope|Penelope]], someone who has been neglected their whole life and now, only in death, has the will and ability to try and tell her story.
 She has been lost in the shadows for all her life, so she wants to be able to portray her side of the story, and get it all out there because she never could while she was alive.

 She had to suffer so much just because of her husband, and she doesn't want others to go down the same path of suffering needlessly.
 She wants to be known as more than just a faithful wife, but her own person.
-The weaponisation of Penelope's character not only makes them suffer more, but further excuses the behaviour of the men.
+The weaponisation of [[notes/School Subjects/Literature/The Penelopiad/Penelope|Penelope's]] character not only makes them suffer more, but further excuses the behaviour of the men.

 > Comment on the tone used here and give an example